Then-Terence/GrabSafety/Documentation/Grab_AI_For_SEA_-_Safety.md

 (around 0.1 to 0.2).
 For the purpose of practicality, those points should still be considered stops.

+After defining stops, we can define the points where the stops start or end.

+Start of Stop:

+1. Having the status “Stop” for the current second but not the previous second.

+End of Stop:

+1. Having the status “Stop” for the current second but not the next second.

 Local Minimum:

 1. Speed less than Speed (Lag 1 to 3) and Speed (Lead 1 to 3); OR